-- listen to the pupil and reassure them they are being taken seriously and that they will be supported and kept safe. - never give them the impression they are creating a problem by reporting abuse, sexual violence or sexual harassment.
-They must never be made to feel ashamed for making a report. - do not dismiss what the pupil tells them.
+- they listen to the child/young person and reassure them they are being taken seriously and that they will be supported and kept safe. - never give the impression they are creating a problem by reporting abuse, neglect, exploitation, sexual violence or sexual harassment.
+They must never be made to feel ashamed for making a report. - do not dismiss what they are told.
 All concerns must be acted upon rigorously; - do not promise to keep it a secret.
-The member of staff must explain that they have a duty to share information to keep them safe and protect them; - write down what the pupil tells them.
-This must be accurate and in the pupil's words; - immediately report the concerns to the DSL or deputy.
-If neither is available, the member of staff must report the information to the Headteacher (or equivalent) or Regional Director. - 10.2 Staff must be alert to not just potential familial abuse and allegations, but also to pupils making allegations against staff, volunteers or other children.
-In these situations the Norton College.
-Worcester Managing Allegation Procedures must be followed.
-(See Section 24 for further details). - 10.3 All concerns, however small they may seem, must immediately be reported to the DSL.
+The team member must explain that they have a duty to share information to keep them safe and protect them; - write down what the child and young person tells them.
+This must be accurate and, in the child,/young person's words; - immediately report the concerns to the DSL or deputy/Safeguarding Lead.
+If neither is available, the team member must report the information to the Head of School (or equivalent)/ Registered Manager or Regional Director. - 10.2 Team members must be alert to not just potential familial abuse and allegations, but also to children and young people making allegations against team members, volunteers or other children and young people.
+In these situations the Group's Managing Allegation Procedures must be followed.
+(See Section 25.0 for further details).

+10.3 All concerns, however small they may seem, must immediately be reported to the DSL/Safeguarding Lead.
 This must be done verbally and then followed up on the same day and documented on the school's electronic recording system.
-The member of staff has a responsibility to ensure that action has been taken about the concern on the following day, and that the concern is documented on the system.
-If action is not taken in a timely way as the member of staff sees fit, they have a duty to escalate their concerns to the Headteacher (or equivalent) or Regional Director.
+The team member has a responsibility to ensure that action has been taken about the concern on the following day, and that the concern is documented on the system.
+If action is not taken in a timely way as the team member sees fit, they have a duty to escalate their concerns to the Head of School (or equivalent)/ Registered Manager or Regional Director.